All Episodes

 You can't get a test.

-I know people that that took the home test, and that was their first indication they were COVID positive.
+I know people that took the home test, and that was their first indication they were COVID positive.

 And now nobody can get a home test.

-Now you gotta wait in line.
+Now you've got to wait in line.

-New York is now prioritizing minorities to get uh either the antiviral medicines that are now apparently doing well with people.
+New York is now prioritizing minorities to get either the antiviral medicines that are now apparently doing well with people.

-I I've not I don't know people that have used them yet, so I can't give you any anecdotal information.
+I don't know people that have used them yet, so I can't give you any anecdotal information.

-And like a real number?
+Like a real number?

 More.

-And it's you know, because it's the one thing that I know that has worked on everybody.
+And it's, you know, because it's the one thing that I know that has worked on everybody.

-And he actually tested negative for whatever reason, he tested negative four days later.
+And he actually tested negative for whatever reason.

 Yeah, well, the monoclonal antibodies I have found, but check with your doctor, work.